blackcatacademy/blackcat-testing/docs/EDGEN_MINIMAL_PROD_RUNBOOK.md

 - the integrity root (genesis)
 - policy v3 strict (requires runtime-config commitment)
 - runtime-config commitment (attested + locked)

+### Policy v3 rotation (when v1 key is already locked)

+If your installation already locked `attestation.runtime_config_key` on-chain and you later change the runtime config schema (e.g. moving DB credentials into the secrets boundary), you must **rotate** the commitment key instead of trying to overwrite the locked key:

+- set+lock `attestation.runtime_config_key_v2` to the new `attestation.runtime_config_value`
+- upgrade the InstanceController `activePolicyHash` to `trust_policy.policy_hash_v3_strict_v2`

+This avoids creating a new InstanceController (no new contracts), while keeping the system fail-closed.

 ## Step 5: Run the long-running harness